[Moderate revision–posted 9/12/19 (replaces 6/12/14 edition)]

 b.
 Printed Copies

-Use - Records containing private or personally identifiable information should be secured when not in use.
+Use – Records containing confidential and/or personally identifiable information should be secured when not in use.
 For example, the records may be locked in a desk drawer or filing cabinet.

-Disposal – When necessary to discard documents containing private or personally identifiable information, such documents should be disposed of by shredders or a comparable method designed to ensure privacy.
+Disposal – When necessary to discard documents containing confidential and/or personally identifiable information, such documents should be disposed of by shredders or a comparable method designed to ensure privacy.
+Disposal must be in accordance with OP 10.10, Records Retention.

 c.
 Electronic Data

-Persons with access to electronic data containing private or personally identifiable information should take adequate steps to ensure that such information is not used by, accessible, or released to unauthorized sources.
+Persons with access to electronic data containing confidential and/or personally identifiable information should take adequate steps to ensure that such information is not used by, accessible, or released to unauthorized sources.
 When necessary to erase files containing such information, the files should be erased completely so that the information contained in the files cannot be recovered by undelete software.

 d.
 Review of Departmental Processes

 A department should be aware of the types of information being gathered within the department such as sign-in sheets, forms of identification, retrieval and use of records, and posting of information.
-A department should determine the necessity of obtaining private or personally identifiable information and revise processes where appropriate.
+A department should determine the necessity of obtaining confidential and/or personally identifiable information and revise processes where appropriate.

 e.
 Third Party Release of Information

-Each department should also evaluate the potential risk for misuse when releasing any student, faculty, or staff private information to any internal or external third party.
+Each department should also evaluate the potential risk for misuse when releasing any student, faculty, or staff confidential and/or personally identifiable information to any internal or external third party.

-The effort to safeguard private or personally identifiable information should not be limited to the above categories.
+The effort to safeguard confidential and/or personally identifiable information should not be limited to the above categories.
 Changing technologies or laws may make additional safeguards necessary.

 3. Reporting Violations